bisquit/rpget/README.md

 rpget https://gitlab.com/bisquit-lab/rpget-test/-/tree/main/sample
 ```

 You can specify file, tag or commits.
+Just hit the URL you want.

 ```sh
 # file